encodis/xpants/docs/index.md

 *   [ANT Contrib](https://sourceforge.net/projects/ant-contrib/files/ant-contrib/1.0b3/ant-contrib-1.0b3-bin.zip/download).
 XPantS uses some tasks defined by ANT Contrib (particularly the `<for>` and `<propertyregex>` tasks).

 *   [Saxon XSLT and XQuery Processor](https://www.saxonica.com/products/products.xml).
-XPantS uses Saxon for XSLT processing.
-It's possible to not have Saxon installed, but any use of the `<apply-stylesheet>` macro will fail.
+It is recommended that Saxon is used for XSLT processing.
+It's possible to not have Saxon installed, but the `<apply-stylesheet>` macro will then fall back to use the Xalan processor.
 XPantS should detect and use any installation of Saxon (HE, PE or EE).

     > NOTE: Ensure that the relevant Saxon JAR file is in ANT's classpath.
 Installing Saxon using [Homebrew](brew.sh) on MacOS will place it in a location like **/usr/local/Cellar/saxon/9.8.0.4/libexec/saxon9he.jar**.
 The simplest way to fix this is to set up a symbolic link, viz.: `$ ln -s /usr/local/Cellar/saxon/9.8.0.4/libexec/saxon9he.jar ~/.ant/lib`.

 *   [XML Resolver](http://www.java2s.com/Code/Jar/x/Downloadxmlresolverjar.htm), installed in ANT's classpath.
 You may get warnings if the corresponding **XMLResolver.properties** file is missing, but these can generally be ignored.
 Alternatively, use the **resolver.jar** available from [DeltaXML](https://docs.deltaxml.com/core/current/samples/FilesWithCatalog/ReadMe.html) which contains a number of fixes to the Apache version.

+*   The *convert-schema* macros use the [Trang](http://www.thaiopensource.com/relaxng/trang.html) converter.

+*   The *validate-with-schematron* macro uses the [Jing](http://www.thaiopensource.com/relaxng/jing.html) validator.

 *   A number of macros act as wrappers around command line applications, which obviously need to be installed to work.
-These include: [AWS Command Line Tools](https://aws.amazon.com/cli/), Git, [Pandoc](https://pandoc.org/), [Python](https://www.python.org/), [SSH](https://www.ssh.com/ssh/) and [Tidy](http://www.html-tidy.org/).
+These include: [AWS Command Line Tools](https://aws.amazon.com/cli/), [Git](https://github.com/git/git), [Pandoc](https://pandoc.org/), [Python](https://www.python.org/), [SSH](https://www.ssh.com/ssh/) and [Tidy](http://www.html-tidy.org/).

 ## Usage

-To use the XPantS macros simply include the appropriate task definition at the top of your **build.xml** file, after including the ANT Contrib library.
+To use the XPantS macros simply include the appropriate task definition at the top of your **build.xml** file, *after* including the ANT Contrib library.
 You must also include the "xmlns:if" and "xmlns:unless" declarations in the `<project>` tag.

 ```
 <?xml version="1.0" encoding="UTF-8"?>